alex05447/miniintern/README.md

     let foo_id = pool.intern(foo).unwrap();
     ```

-    This stores the string slice's copy in the pool's internal memory and returns an `ID` - an opaque POD type.
+    This stores the string slice's copy in the `Pool`'s internal memory and returns an `ID` - an opaque POD type.
     `ID`'s may be compared.
 Equal strings have equal `ID`'s, and vice versa (as long as both `ID`'s are valid and were returned by the same `Pool`).

     Comparing `ID`'s returned by different `Pool`'s is undefined.